John G. Eccles, vice president and dean for student development, plans to retire June 30, 2016, after 30 years of service to University of Lynchburg.

 Explaining his decision to retire, Eccles compared himself to a pilot and his career to an airplane, with his staff as the flight crew and students as passengers.
 He said his gauges and indicators reveal that now is the right time to land for a smooth transition to new leadership.
 “I’ve had a great flight,” he said.
 “I’ve had a grand time, but I think it will be fun to have somebody else fly for a while.”

-Eccles came to Lynchburg College in 1986 as the director of residence life.
+Eccles came to University of Lynchburg in 1986 as the director of residence life.
 Eight years later, he became the vice president and dean.
 As supervisor of the College’s student life programs — including residence life, student activities, campus safety, and construction projects such as the Drysdale Student Center — he helped define and build a community that fosters student growth and supports their academic experiences.
 He also worked one-on-one to help many students resolve problems and concerns, having a personal impact on many.

 He fulfilled all those duties with a characteristic sense of humor that makes him unforgettable to any who have come into contact with him.